 On Friday, June 28, 2019 the U.S. Supreme Court consolidated and agreed to hear three cases challenging the rescission of DACA.
-It is expected that the Court will hear oral arguments in the case on Tuesday, November 12, 2019.
+The Court will hear oral arguments in the case on Tuesday, November 12, 2019.
 On April 20, 2020 the Court agreed to grant the request of the National Immigration Law Center to file an additional brief describing the impacts of the COVID-19 crisis on the DACA decision.
 The Court's decision could still be issued in late Spring or early Summer 2020.

 On June 3, 2019, the U.S. Supreme Court denied the Administration's motion to expedite consideration of its petition in the DHS v.
 Casa de Maryland case.
 The government is appealing the Fourth Circuit Court of Appeals decision in May 2019, which found that the government's decision to rescind DACA violated the Administrative Procedure Act.
 The Fourth Circuit's decision also stopped Department of Homeland Security from sharing information about DACA recipients for enforcement purposes.